FarrellDay/miceRanger/README.md

 print(paste0("The parallel process ran ",perc,"% faster using 2 R back ends."))
 ```

-    ## [1] "The parallel process ran 10% faster using 2 R back ends."
+    ## [1] "The parallel process ran 5% faster using 2 R back ends."

 We did not save that much time by running in parallel. `ranger` already
 makes full use of our CPU.
-Running in parallel will mostly save you time
+Running in parallel will save you time if you
-if you are using a high `meanMatchCandidates`.
+are using a high `meanMatchCandidates`, or if you are working with very
+large data.

 ### Adding More Iterations/Datasets